 Aberdeen Standard European Logistics Income’s (ASLI’s) manager has taken a prudent approach to growing the fund thus far, taking a little-and-often capital raise strategy to improve the quality of the portfolio.
-However, it now proposes a £75m placing to help fund an identified investment pipeline worth €165m and take advantage of the structural tailwinds behind the logistics sector (see page 17).
+However, it now proposes a £75m placing to acquire assets from an identified investment pipeline worth €165m and take advantage of the structural tailwinds behind the logistics sector (see page 18).

-ASLI’s manager says that it expects to capture significant rental growth in the short and medium term with the European logistics market characterised by growing demand for space – driven by a continued boom in e-commerce – and historic low levels of supply.
-The fund’s strong ESG credentials, with further initiatives to come, may illustrate the quality nature of the portfolio and are designed to help ensure that it is fit for the future.
+ASLI is poised to capture significant rental growth in the short and medium term.
+The European logistics market is characterised by growing demand for space – driven by a continued boom in online retailing – and historic low levels of supply of logistics property.
+The fund’s market-leading environmental, social and governance (ESG) credentials, with further initiatives to come, emphasise the quality nature of the portfolio and ensures that it is fit for the future.

 Mid box and urban logistics across Europe

 ASLI invests in, and actively asset manages, a diversified portfolio of logistics real estate assets in Europe with the aim of providing its shareholders with a regular and attractive level of income return together with the potential for long-term income and capital growth (target total return of 7.5% a year in euros).

 Since the wider market sell-off due to the COVID-19 pandemic, ASLI’s share price has performed well as the market recognised the strength of its portfolio and the developing logistics market.
 Its share price fell slightly after the fund announced its intentions to raise capital at a discount to its prevailing share price (but still at a premium to net asset value – NAV).
 On 17 September 2021 it was trading at a 9.6% premium to NAV.

 As ASLI’s portfolio has expanded and portfolio valuations increased over time, the group’s NAV total return has shot up after initially making modest progress.